AAvarna/AR_ImageTracking/README.md

 💻  Software

-For this particular project, this was the version of the saftware Unity that was used:
+For this particular project, these were the versions of the software used:

 Download Unity 👇🏽
 https://unity.com/download